 Kramer, D., K. Stevens, N.E.
 Williams, S. Sistla, A. Roddy, G. Urquhart.
 Coastal livelihood transitions and their trans-ecosystem implications in a region undergoing rapid globalization.
-In review.
+PLoS ONE 12(10): e0186683.

 Spasojevic, M., C. Bahlai, B. Bradley, B. Butterfield, M.N.
 Tuanmu, S. Sistla, R. Wiederholt, K. Suding.
 Scaling up the diversity–resilience relationship with trait databases and remote sensing data: the recovery of productivity after wildfire.
 Global Change Biology 22: 1421–1432. doi:10.1111/gcb.13174